algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/project_charter/project_charter.md

 - The four basic logical operations: OR, AND, XOR, and NOT.

 The objective of handling a product that contains all these requirements in due time is achievable.
 In addition, our final product will be a 32-bit processor.
-Moreover,our team will implement machine code, meaning that our Assembly code will be interpreted by our CPU via machine code.
+Moreover, our team will implement machine code, meaning that our Assembly code will be interpreted by our CPU via machine code.

 ## Team Members